nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided, or else an error message will show up.
 * Existing values will be updated according to the arguments provided.
 * You can remove all the client’s tags by typing `t/` without specifying any tags after it.
-* Adding interested properties to a client does not add the edited client as an interested client for those properties.
+* Properties the client is interested in will be added cumulatively, the `ip/INTERESTED_PROPERTY` flag will not remove previously added interested properties.
-* User should manually add the edited client as an interested client for those properties and remove the edited client from its original interested properties.
+  * Users who wish to remove a client's interest in a property can either `undo` the command, or remove the client from the property's interested client list with the `edit -p` command.

 </div>